 In section B1, a firm that has appointed representatives ('ARs'), including a network, should ensure that the figures submitted for income are calculated before deducting any commissions shared with its ARs in respect of the regulated activities for which the firm has accepted responsibility as principal.

-Note: Home purchase and reversion activity should be included under the existing mortgage headings in this section of the RMAR.
+Note: Home purchase, reversion and regulated sale and rent back activity should be included under the existing mortgage headings in this section of the RMAR.

 Section B: guide for completion of individual fields